Effect of New Oral Anticoagulants Dabigatran and Rivaroxaban on Point of Care Coagulation Testing - an Ex-Vivo Study

 Information provided by (Responsible Party):

-Dr. Matthias Klages, Johann Wolfgang Goethe University Hospitals
+Dr. Matthias Klages, Johann Wolfgang Goethe University Hospital

 The purpose of this study is determine whether point of care coagulation testing is able to map the anticoagulatory effects of new oral anticoagulants dabigatran and rivaroxaban.
 Used as devices are thrombelastometry/-graphy (ROTEM, TEG)and multiple platelet function analyzer (Multiplate).

 Condition or disease